Five Ways Poor Jewelry Photography Can Hurt Your Business

 An eyetracking study revealed that online users approached visual content differently.
 Decorative and irrelevant images were ignored while product photos were heavily scrutinised as it could lead to a possible purchase.
 In fact, 78% of online shoppers preferred more product images from e-commerce sites.
 These shoppers rely on it more than customer reviews when it comes to understanding what you are selling them.

 If you’re an in-store jeweler, the force of high-quality jewelry photography should all the more drive you to amp up your visual content presentation.
-This is because 43% of 24,000 shoppers surveyed worldwide admitted to having a preference for researching online when shopping for jewelry and watches, although 49% favoured to make purchases in-store while 32% of shoppers are highly likely to make purchases online.
+This is because 43% of 24,000 shoppers surveyed worldwide admitted to having a preference for researching online when shopping for jewelry and watches, although 49% favored making purchases in-store while 32% of shoppers are highly likely to make purchases online.

 Either way, the statistics don’t only justify the importance of having a visual content, but it also raises concern about the quality of images you’re putting out for your potential customers to see.
 If you’re still feeling a bit lost, here are five common ways your jewelry images are killing your sales and conversion rate.